phpearth/docs/articles/oop/design-patterns/proxy.md

 ---
-title: "What is proxy design pattern and how to use it in PHP?"
+title: "Proxy design pattern with PHP example"
-read_time: "1 min"
-updated: "Mar 04, 2015"
-group: "articles"
+updated: "August 16, 2016"
 permalink: "/faq/object-oriented-programming/design-patterns/proxy/"
 ---

-## Intent

 Provide a surrogate or placeholder for another object to control access to it.
 Use an extra level of indirection to support distributed, controlled, or intelligent access.
 Add a wrapper and delegation to protect the real component from undue complexity.

 ## Problem